mohammadabidhafiz1294/tech-notes/content/BLOG/Ansible+Terraform Project - Begginer to Advanced - part-1.md

 	- [[#Provisioning]]
 	- [[#Installation and Setup]]

-- Advanced Ansible Techniques
--  Role-Based Project Structure
-- Error Handling and Debugging Tips
--  Optimizing Ansible Playbooks
--  Integration with Other Tools
--  Advanced Terraform Techniques
--  Terraform Modules for Reusability
--  State Management Best Practices
-- Using Workspaces for Environments
-- Advanced Provisioning with Terraform
--  Integrating Ansible and Terraform
-- Use Cases for Combining Both Tools
-- Workflow Automation with Ansible and Terraform
-- Real-World Scenario: Deploy a Web Application
-- Practices and Hands-On Exercises
-- End-to-End Project: Automate Infrastructure and Configuration
-- Sample Exercises and Challenges
-- Common Pitfalls and How to Avoid Them
-- Conclusion
-- Recap of Key Learnings
-- Future Trends in IT Automation
-- Additional Resources and Next Steps

 ## Introduction
 Here , We will create a awesome hands-on experience in ansible with terraform project.
 Wordpress setup with separated database & web-contact on docker containerization.